blowdart/AspNetAuthenticationWorkshop/readme.md

         }
 ```

-* Now let's look at the events on the Twitter authenication service.
+* Now let's look at the events on the Twitter authentication service.
 * Add some logging inside the events class

 ```c#